Congressional District # 06

 The RI delineated two areas in need of cleanup: (1) about 13,000 cubic yards of VOC-contaminated soils; and (2) the contaminated groundwater plume extending to Almagus Road, approximately one-third mile from the facility.

 In 1987 MDNR finished constructing a municipal water supply for about 220 homes affected by the contaminated groundwater plume.
-In 1988 a Record of Decision (ROD) documenting EPA's cleanup plan was signed.
+In 1988, EPA signed a Record of Decision (ROD) documenting the site cleanup plan.
 The remedy included:

 * A five-well groundwater extraction system;